Beech and Willow Rise, Kirkby

 The waking watch can only ever be a temporary solution – it is intended as a last resort whilst essential maintenance is carried out to ensure the safety of the building.

-Once the waking watch comes to an end, Merseyside Fire and Rescue will have no choice but to serve a prohibition notice which declares the building to be unsafe and unfit to be occupied.
+If the waking watch comes to an end, and there has been no improvement to the safety conditions of the building, Merseyside Fire and Rescue will have no choice but to serve a prohibition notice which declares the building to be unsafe and unfit to be occupied.
 At this point, all residents must leave.

 What happens if I refuse to leave / can I choose to stay?

-Once the waking watch ends, Merseyside Fire and Rescue Service will serve a prohibition notice on the buildings, which means entering the buildings will be prevented by law.
+If the waking watch ends and the building remains in an unsafe condition, Merseyside Fire and Rescue Service will serve a prohibition notice on the buildings, which means entering the buildings will be prevented by law.
 Therefore, you must vacate the property.
 Without the waking watch, your safety within the building cannot be guaranteed.

 If you are at risk of homelessness, please register as soon as possible for Property Pool Plus.
 You can do this by visiting www.propertypoolplus.org.uk or calling 0151 443 2333.